ISC-Project-Phoenix/design/software/ros/data_logger.md

 ### Publishes

 - `/run_folder` - Path to the folder we are currently writing images to.
 That is `data_path`/something
+    - Qos: This uses reliable transport and transient local durability

 ### Data format